Registered Associate Marriage and Family Therapist #111337

-Shelley is a Licensed Marriage and Family Therapist who specializes in anxiety disorders.
+Shelley is a Licensed Marriage and Family Therapist who primarily specializes in anxiety disorders and obsessive-compulsive disorders.
 She also oversees the business operations for Vantage Point.

 Shelley works with individuals, couples, and children and is qualified to treat a broad range of presenting problems including: anxiety, OCD, trauma, depression, grief/loss, LGBTQI issues, and relationship difficulties.
 She works well with clients from diverse backgrounds and has experience working with clients who are dealing with oppression and/or discrimination.
 Shelley's goal as a therapist is to help people improve their lives and to build loving, supportive, and fulfilling relationships.

 Tammy is a Licensed Marriage and Family Therapist who brings with her over 12 years